PFC Ludogorets Razgrad: Crest, shirt and mascot

 Ludogorets' main kit colour is forest green and the away kit is white.
 In addition, a black alternative kit is also used in some domestic matches.

 The club's current crest was introduced for the beginning of the 2016–17 season.
 Ludogorets' supporters chose the new crest, after a poll held on the club's official website, a total of 130 different crest variants were present.
 A second poll was then held, to pick one from the five most voted logos.
 However, some of Ludogorets' supporters expressed their dissent with the new crest, which they described as "lacking identity" and "unprofessional", a lack of continuity between the old and new club crests was also noted.
-Lastly, the supporters pointed out the striking similarity between the new crest and that of Sporting Lisbon.
+Lastly, the supporters pointed out the striking similarity between the new crest and that of Sporting CP.
 After winning their tenth championship title, Ludogorets added a golden star above their crest.

 In June 2017, Ludogorets reached a sponsorship agreement with English sportswear manufacturer Umbro for the following two seasons.
 In June 2019, they reached a new long-term agreement with American sportswear manufacturer Nike.

-Since 2014, the mascot of the team has been a female eagle called Fortuna, which was originally a gift from Lazio.
+In June 2024, Ludogorets signed a new long-term agreement with German sportswear manufacturer Jako.

 Players

 First-team squad

-For recent transfers, see Transfers summer 2022 and Transfers winter 2022–23.
+For recent transfers, see Transfers winter 2024–25 and Transfers summer 2025.